 Breakfast at Hotel Panamera

-I found this gem of a hotel while I was searching for unique things to do in Tulum.
-They offer breakfast and have this adorable old style pool with yellow classic umbrellas.
+I found Hotel Panamera while I was searching for unique things to do in Tulum.
+They offer breakfast and have this adorable old-style pool with yellow classic umbrellas.

 Matcha Mama

 Matcha Mama is a must for your Tulum itinerary.
-It’ one of the most instagrammable places in Tulum.
+It’s one of the most Instagrammable places in Tulum.
 They have a variety of smoothies, smoothie bowls, and matcha drinks to choose from.
 I also love the little swing in the front.

 Laguna de Kaan Luum